Dion Sanderson: Birmingham City (second loan)

 Sanderson rejoined Championship club Birmingham City on 5 July 2022 on a season-long loan.
 As he did during his previous loan, he started regularly, and was described in the Birmingham Mails mid-season assessment as "a classy presence on the right side of the back three", more athletic but less physically dominant than Marc Roberts or Harlee Dean when played centrally.
 By February 2023, he was struggling both with a back injury and the need to avoid a tenth yellow card and resultant two-match ban.
 He remained on nine cards, but after 33 starts and one goal, he returned to Wolves for treatment to his back.
 Despite being initially ruled out for the season, he was able to start and score a late volleyed goal in Birmingham's final fixture, a 2–1 defeat at home to already promoted Sheffield United.

 Birmingham City

 After lengthy negotiations, Sanderson joined Birmingham City on a four-year contract on 15 July 2023; the fee was undisclosed.
 He was appointed captain.

 Blackburn Rovers (loan)

 On 10 January 2025, Sanderson joined Championship club Blackburn Rovers on loan until the end of the season, reuniting with former manager John Eustace for the third time in his career.
 He made 12 league appearances.

-Derby County (loan)
+Derby County

 On 5 August 2025, Sanderson joined fellow Championship club Derby County on a season long loan.
 Reuniting with Eustace for the fourth time.
 On 9 August 2025, Sanderson made his debut for Derby in a 3–1 defeat at Stoke City, as an injury time substitute for Kayden Jackson.
+On 22 November 2025, Sanderson scored his first goal for Derby in a 3–2 loss against Watford.

+On 31 December 2025, Sanderson signed for the Rams on a permanent basis for an undisclosed fee, signing a two-and-a-half year contract.
+He played 24 times during his loan spell at the club.
+He played a further 16 times during the season after December making it 40 in total across his loan and permanent spells.